CSS : Cascading Style Sheets

 - Inclusion: Use the

-tag to include all stylesheets in<head>
+<link>tag to include all stylesheets in<head>- Don't use

-for best performance as this blocks page rendering until completion
+@importfor best performance as this blocks page rendering until completion

 - Don't use